jxcore/jxcore/docs/plain/jxcore-messaging.markdown

 Contains version number of JXM.io server.
 For example "0.22".
 It is used mostly for informational purpose and is displayed for example, when server starts from the console window.

+## Error codes

+Below are listed error codes (and they textual meanings) used by JXM.io.
+Whenever an error occurs while processing a request from the client-side, JXM.io server does not send the full error description back to the client.
+Instead it sends the error code as an integer number.

+Error codes are defined in JMI.io settings file.

+* `1` - The client does not belong to **this** group.
+This error occurs when a client tries to send a message to the group, to which is not subscribed.
+* `2` - The client does not belong to **any** group.
+* `3` - The client tries to subscribe to a group or on-subscribe from it, but the server's option [`enableClientSideSubscription`](#enableclientsidesubscription) is disabled,
+* `4` - The client is already subscribed to a specific group.
+* `5` - Group information parsing problem.
+This error occurs, when server is unable to parse group information sent from a client.
+* `6` - Group name must be a non empty string.
+When client tries to subscribe to a group, but provided an empty string as a group name - then the error occurs.
+* `7` - Name of the method was not provided.
+Invoking client's `Call()` method with an empty string as a method name generates this error.
+* `8` - Server's custom method error.
+This error occurs when custom method defined on the server-side generates an exception.
+* `9` - Method is not defined on the server side.
+The most often reason fo this error is misspelled server's custom method name.

 ## Events

 ### subscribe